1-877-929-7245

 Day 7 - Sightseeing in the ‘Lantern City’

 Today, we set out into Hoi An with a knowledgeable local guide to tour some of the town's most beloved attractions.
-Tan Ky Old House reflects Japanese, Vietnamese and Chinese influences and was constructed in 1741 by merchants, the descendants of whom still live on the top floor.
+One stop, Tan Ky Old House, reflects Japanese, Vietnamese and Chinese influences and was constructed in 1741 by merchants, the descendants of whom still live on the top floor.
 Here, we admire the dark wood interiors, lacquered panels and jackfruit wood ceilings.

 This picturesque town is historically a melting pot of cultures, and we experience this at the 17th-century Fujian Assembly Hall and the 400-year-old Japanese Covered Bridge.
-The elaborately adorned Fujian Assembly Hall of cherry blossom pink brick and jade tiles dates from the fall of China's Ming Dynasty, while the Japanese Covered Bridge contains an ornately decorated temple with porcelain-capped roof tiles.
+The elaborately adorned Fujian Assembly Hall of cherry blossom-pink brick and jade tiles dates from the fall of China's Ming Dynasty, while the Japanese Covered Bridge contains an ornate temple with porcelain-capped roof tiles.

-We pause for lunch at a local restaurant and then walk to Xu Dang Trong Art Center for a lantern-making class.
+We pause for lunch at a local restaurant and then walk to Xu Dang Trong Art Centre for a lantern-making class.
 The rest of the afternoon and evening are free to continue exploring independently.
-For dinner, you may like to enjoy some local cuisine, such as 'cao lau', pork rice noodles unique to the region.
+For dinner, you may like to enjoy local cuisine, such as "cao lau," pork rice noodles unique to the region.
+Overnight Hoi An.

 Day 8 - Day at leisure in Hoi An